ramya1106/Twitter-Complaint-Bot/README.md

 ### 3. Edit Script

    # Replace placeholders with your Twitter credentials:

-# Replace the email placeholder

     email.send_keys("your_email_here@gmail.com")

    # Replace the username and password placeholders
     username.send_keys("your_twitter_username")
     password.send_keys("your_password")

    # Adjust the PROMISED_DOWN and PROMISED_UP variables as per your internet plan
     PROMISED_DOWN = 200  # Replace with your promised download speed
     PROMISED_UP = 10     # Replace with your promised upload speed